Saar statute: Signing

 In the Saar Statute referendum of 23 October 1955, 67.7% of the electorate in the Saar rejected the European territory status proposed in the Paris Agreements.
 France was therefore forced to accept the return of the Saar to Germany.
-On 27 October 1956, the Luxembourg Agreements, signed by France and the Federal Republic, provided for the political reintegration of the Saar into Germany on 1 January 1957.
-The signing of this Agreement finally put an end to a lengthy dispute in Franco-German relations, and it served to further facilitate negotiations regarding the canalisation of the Moselle River from France, through Luxembourg to Germany.
+On 27 October 1956, the Luxembourg Agreements, signed by France and the Federal Republic, provided for the political reintegration of the Saar into West Germany on 1 January 1957.
+The signing of this Agreement finally put an end to a territorial dispute in Franco-West German relations, and it served to further facilitate negotiations regarding the canalisation of the Moselle River from France, through Luxembourg to West Germany.